trelosoke/trelosoke/README.md

 ### What I can do:

-- Build web pages with HTML, CSS, and JavaScript
+- Build web pages with React

 - Structure code with TypeScript